How To Vacate a Default Judgment in New York: An Overview

 The CPLR outlines the exact process for vacating a default judgment.
 You can get a judgment vacated more quickly by submitting an Order to Show Cause and a supporting affidavit.
 An Order to Show Cause is a formal request to the court.
 The affidavit is a sworn statement that explains why the court should grant the order.

-Set Out Your Reasons
+Step 1: Set Out Your Reasons

-When filling out an Order to Show Cause form and affidavit, you must set out the reasons for vacating the default judgment.
-These could include any of the reasons laid out above.
 It doesn’t include not having any money for the plaintiff to collect, which is also called being judgment proof.
-If the judgment must be vacated as soon as possible, the defendant should explain that in the order.
+If the judgment must be vacated as soon as possible, you should say so and explain why.

-Give the Order to the Court Clerk for a Judge’s Signature
+Step 2: Give the Order to the Court Clerk for a Judge’s Signature

-Be Prepared To Defend Yourself in the Lawsuit if the Judgment Is Vacated
+Step 3: Be Prepared To Defend Yourself in the Lawsuit if the Judgment Is Vacated

-If the judge vacates the judgment at the Order to Show Cause hearing, the defendant will still likely have to defend themselves against the plaintiff’s lawsuit.
 A court order vacating a default judgment may also include additional relief relating to the judgment.
-For instance, if there’s a levy on the defendant’s bank account or wage garnishment, the plaintiff must immediately stop doing either after the judgment gets vacated.
+For instance, if there’s a levy on the defendant’s bank account or wage garnishment, the plaintiff must immediately stop doing either after the judgment is vacated.

 Let's Summarize...